lucidchin/IGME-235-Fall-2020/exercises/good-practices.md

 # Exercise: Good Web Practices Hunt

 This can be a team exercise.  **If you are present for the in-person Lab**, your instructor will divide you into four teams using some highly technical (or not) method.
 You will each stay at your own computer.
 The instructor will assign you one of the 4 categories below.
-Follow the instructions for that category.  **If you are remote,** instead, randomly pick one of the four categories below (or pick one that appeals to you) and look for an example site on your own.
+Follow the instructions for that category.
+Try to search quickly, we'll share findings in about 10 minutes. **If you are remote,** instead, randomly pick one of the four categories below (or pick one that appeals to you) and look for an example site on your own.

-## Do the following (quickly. you have only about 5 to 10 minutes to locate a site and get ready to show it):
+## Do the following:
 ### If you are in a "Progressive Enhancement" team:
 - Search the web for a site that exhibits Progressive Enhancement.
 - One or two people should be looking at sites with JavaScript disabled, and others should look at the same sites with Javascript enabled.